4/5 stars

 What I think impressed me most about this book was that there was something for every type of reader.
 World War Z. Brooks had a story for every type of reader here and switched between voices with conviction and ease.
 That alone makes me sit back in awe of him.
 He didn't just have one story he set out to tell in this novel.
 He had dozens.

-I am genuinely excited to see the movie adaptation of this and am looking forward to buying the audio book to enjoy this experience all over again.
+up and does not detract from the overall enjoyment of I am genuinely excited to see the movie adaptation of this and am looking forward to buying the audio book to enjoy this experience all over again.
 World War Z was a novel that I did not expect to enjoy, nor did I expect the range of emotions that poured out of me while reading.
 It is one of the first critically acclaimed novels that I've read in quite a while, that actually lived up to its hype.

 If you want to see what else I'm reading this month, visit here: http://papertales4u.blogspot.com/2013/10/october-book-reads.html